-There's A Major Hurricane Heading Towards Texas, And This Is What You Need To Know
+Hurricane Harvey Is Heading Towards Texas & This Is What You Need To Know

 Texas is preparing itself for an intense weekend as Hurricane Harvey is expected to touch down in Texas Friday night or early Saturday.
 The storm was upgraded overnight Thursday to a Category 2 with winds expected to reach 110 mph.
 Evacuations have been ongoing in many parts of the state, and no matter where you are, here's what you need to know.